HKUDS/LightReasoner/README.md

 **✨LightReasoner✨** We're flipping the script on AI training—small language models (SLMs) don't just learn from large language models (LLMs), they can actually teach LLMs better and faster!

-⚡ **The Challenge: Current Training Inefficiencies** Traditional supervised fine-tuning (SFT) faces significant limitations:
+⚡ **The Challenge: Current Training Inefficiencies** Supervised Fine-Tuning (SFT) faces significant limitations:
 - 📊 Data intensive: Requires extensive human labels or costly rejection sampling.
 - ⚖️ Uniform approach: Trains on all tokens equally when only ~20% are critical.
 - 🔗 Ground-truth dependent: Limits scalability to new domains.